MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/create-edit-order-sales.md

 [!INCLUDE[cc-applies-to-update-9-0-0](../includes/cc_applies_to_update_9_0_0.md)]

 Congratulations!
-Your hard work nurturing your customer has paid off and they’re ready to place an order for your products or services.
+Your hard work nurturing your customer has paid off and they're ready to place an order for your products or services.
 In [!INCLUDE[pn_microsoftcrm](../includes/pn-dynamics-crm.md)], an order can originate from a customer's acceptance of a quote, or you can place an order without an accepted quote, depending on the situation.

  One way that can help you increase your sales is to add all products that your customer might need to your order.
 Your [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] system might offer product bundles or product families to make it easier for you to choose products for upsell and cross-sell.
-If you’ve already prepared a quote for your customer, you can create an order from that quote.
+If you've already prepared a quote for your customer, you can create an order from that quote.

 <a name="bkmk1"></a>
 ## Create an order from a quote
  Typically, you convert a quote that you have won into an order.
 Start with an active quote.
-Note that once a quote is accepted, you won’t be able to revise it.
+Note that once a quote is accepted, you won't be able to revise it.

 1. [!INCLUDE[proc_sales_quotes](../includes/proc-sales-quotes.md)]